-- List of information will now appear.
-Locate Physical Address and write it down.
+- Locate the Physical Address and write it down.

 - Close Command Prompt.

-- Open Network Connections window.
-Locate your connection and open its properties.
+- Locate your connection and open its properties.

-- When Properties window opens, click on Configure.
+- When the Properties window opens, click on Configure.

-- Go to Advanced tab and select Network Address from the Property list.
+- Go to the Advanced tab and select Network Address from the Property list.

-- Now select Value and enter the MAC address that you got from Command Prompt.
-Be sure not to enter any dashes while entering your MAC address.
+- Now select Value and enter the MAC address you got from Command Prompt (Be sure not to enter any dashes while entering your MAC address).

 Users report that this solution works best after switching to Google DNS or OpenDNS, so be sure to try it.

-- When Device Manager opens, locate your network adapter, right click it and choose Uninstall.
+- When Device Manager opens, locate your network adapter, right-click on it and choose Uninstall.

-- Confirmation dialog will now appear.
-If available, check Delete driver software for this device and click OK.
+- If available, click on Delete driver software for this device, followed by Uninstall.

 - After you delete the driver, restart your PC.